 The District acknowledges its on-going fiduciary responsibilities to actively manage the proceeds of debt issued for public purposes in a manner that is consistent with California law governing the investment of public funds, federal tax law provisions applicable to the investment of bond proceeds and the permitted securities covenants of related bond documents executed by the District.
-Where applicable, the District's official investment policy and legal documents for particular debt issuance shall govern specific methods of investment of bond related proceeds.
+Where applicable, the District's official investment of bond related proceeds.
 Preservation of principal will be the primary goal of any investment strategy followed by the availability of funds, followed by return on investment.